tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 <p class="font-italic font-weight-bold">* I separated 2 assignments of this week in order to avoid talking about too many things in a post.
 Please go
 <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-01-1-principles-and-practices.html">here</a> to see the first part of the assignment.</p>
 <p class="font-italic font-weight-bold">* The Student Agreement has been signed <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/agreement.html">here.</a></p>
-<p class="font-italic font-weight-bold">* To download the source code of the website, please run this in Terminal:</p>
+<p class="font-italic font-weight-bold">* To download the source code of the website, please run in Terminal:</p>
 <pre class="bg-light py-2 mt-0"><code>$ git clone https://gitlab.fabcloud.org/academany/fabacademy/2020/labs/barcelona/students/tue-ngo.git</code></pre>
 <p></p>